-SALT LAKE CITY, Utah – Pilots on a Delta AirLines flight out of Salt Lake City for Washington, DC, made an emergency landing in Denver after their cockpit windshield shattered at more than 30,000 feet.
+SALT LAKE CITY, Utah – Pilots on a Delta AirLines flight out of Salt Lake City for Washington, DC, made an emergency landing in Denver following their cockpit windshield shattered at more than 30,000 feet.

 The crew repeatedly told the passengers to remain calm until they landed.

 A photo of the windshield taken by a passenger shows crack glass that did not fall out of its frame.
-Commercial airline pilots said passenger plane windshields can be 2 inches, about 5 centimeters thick, with several layered panes of glass, the station reported.
+Commercial airline pilots said passenger plane windshields can be 2 inches, regarding 5 centimeters thick, with several layered panes of glass, the station reported.

 “They kept saying everybody stay calm, stay calm, and we were calm, so they told us to stay calm while we were calm, it made us feel a little bit panicked,” Wright said.